Möglichkeiten der Darmkrebs-Vorsorge: Was ist das Richtige für mich?

 LESEN SIE AUCH | You never forget your first time…getting a colonoscopy

-Virtual colonoscopy: every five years
+Virtual colonoscopy: Every five years

-Flexible sigmoidoscopy: every five years
+Flexible sigmoidoscopy: Every five years

 Stool-based tests

-Fecal immunochemical test (FIT): every year
+Fecal immunochemical test (FIT): Every year

 This stool-based test is sent to a lab to detect if there is blood in the stool.
 After getting a kit from a health care provider, you can take the test at home and mail in your results.
 This test doesn’t require any modifications to your diet.

-March is Colorectal Cancer Awareness Month.
 For more information on colorectal cancer signs, symptoms and screening options, visit preventcancer.org/colorectal.